 The World Cup has been played 20 times, Brazil holds the most titles with five.
 Italy and Germany are close behind with four each.
 Though, all of these teams have lost their chance to reclaim the title this year.
 We will have to watch and see who writes the annals of football history in 2018.

-It’s not unusual to see the final games of the World Cup to be decided on nail-biting penalties- if you want to learn what this is all about then check out these blogs.
+It’s not unusual to see the final games of the World Cup to be decided on nail-biting penalties- if you want to learn what this is all about then check out this blog.

 latests news from us